In a nutshell, “web-fed materials” are materials being continuously fed into the flexographic press from large rolls of raw material stock.

 The quick drying time produces sharper colors; the only drawback of UV inks is that it tends to cost more than other ink types.

-You now have a basic understanding of flexographic printing.
+We trust that you will now have a better understanding of flexographic printing options.

 credit to: www.consolidatedlabel.com